 Less than a year after leaving UMass, Anna Meiler, class of ’12, found herself covering one of the biggest news stories to ever hit the area: the Boston Marathon bombings.

-Meiler was working as a news writer for NBC News affiliate WHDH-TV in Boston when the bombing occurred.
+Meiler was working as a news writer for then-NBC News affiliate WHDH-TV in Boston when the bombing occurred.
 “That whole week was crazy.
 I didn’t really sleep at all because it was breaking news after breaking news,” she said.